pippinbarr/cart253-2019/modules/input-mouse/input-mouse.md

 - We've already seen that p5 always knows __where the mouse is__
 - We can use `mouseX` and `mouseY` any time to get the mouse location
-- But p5 has some special functions and variables that let us react to the __mouse button__
+- But p5 has some special functions and variables that let us react to the __mouse button__ too

 ---